deniseyu/learning/README.md

 ## Management/Leadership

 * The Manager's Path, Camille Fournier
+* The Making of a Manager, Julie Zhuo
 * Staff Engineer, Will Larson
+* An Elegant Puzzle, Will Larson
 * Managing Humans, Michael Lopp
 * Resilient Management, Lara Hogan
 * Peopleware: Productive Projects and Teams, Tom DeMarco & Timothy Lister